If you’re searching for report card comments for writing, you’ve come to the right place.

 - ______ ideas flow smoothly from one thought to the next.

-- …. voice within writing piece is unclear or confusing.
+- …. voice within the writing piece is unclear or confusing.

 - … writing pieces are well-organized with clear details.